 See VHT-LTF Processing for waveform generation details.

 Complex Number Support: Yes

 It is used for MIMO channel estimation and pilot subcarrier tracking.
-The VHT-LTF includes one VHT long training symbol for each spatial stream indicated by the selected MCS.
+The VHT-LTF includes one VHT long training symbol for each spatial stream indicated by the selected modulation and coding scheme (MCS).
 Each symbol is 4 μs long.
 A maximum of eight symbols are permitted in the VHT-LTF.